About Grant County

 Elections & Voter Records

-Election administration in Grant County, Nebraska, is conducted by the Grant County Clerk, who serves as the County Election Commissioner.
-The County Clerk's office is located at 105 East Harrison Street, Hyannis, NE 69350, and can be reached at (308) 458-2488 for voter registration information, polling place locations, and election-related questions.
+Election administration in Grant County, Nebraska, is conducted by Grant County Clerk, who is the County Election Commissioner.
+Grant County Clerk's office is located at 105 East Harrison Street, Hyannis, NE 69350, and can be contacted through the office’s website. voter registration information, polling place locations, and election related questions.

 - Absentee and early voting options are available to Grant County voters; any registered voter may request an absentee ballot without providing a reason.